top of page

 A. No. As long as the meat is properly handled -- from slaughter to removal of the cheilev (prohibited fats), gid hanasheh (sciatic nerve) and certain large blood vessels, it is permissible for all Sephardim and many Ashkenazim.
 Since kosher hindquarter beef was not available in the US until recently, some rabbis are not yet familiar with the process or with our operation.
 Over time, however, we expect most will be comfortable with it.

-A. Before Nikkur can be performed, the animal must be reliably kosher and slaughtered by a trained schochot and inspector.
-The slaughter and checking is overseen by the Orthodox Union, New Square, the Chief Rabbenut of Israel and other reliable Vaads.
 King of Filet, which is responsible for the Nikkur, was founded by Rabbi Elchanan Abergel, spiritual leader of Congregation Dibrot Eliyahu in Philadelphia and is under the leadership of Rabbi Eliyahu Abergel, head of Rabbinical Courts of Jerusalem.
 Rabbi Haim Itach of Jerusalem is chief manakor and shochet while Rabbi Aharon Chien of Strictly Kosher Organization, provides additional on-site supervision.

 A. Yes.
 Most do.
 In fact, Nikkur, the art of rendering the hindquarter of an animal fit for kosher consumption, was practiced in Ashkenazi communities into 20th century.
 Removing the forbidden parts from the hindquarter requires special training and skill, so many communities stopped the practice, making kosher hindquarter cuts unavailable.
 This is not the case today.
 King of Filet adheres to the highest standards of Glatt – Halak Beit Yosef – established by Rabbi Yosef Caro and widely accepted throughout the kosher world.